 The vocal folds (vocal cords) vibrate to produce sounds for speech and singing.

-Sister Kenny Rehabilitation Institute's Voice Clinic helps people with voice problems of all kinds, including difficulty communicating on the job, at home and in the community.
+Courage Kenny Rehabilitation Institute's Voice Service helps people with voice problems of all kinds, including difficulty communicating on the job, at home and in the community.

 Many people (for example, teachers, sales people, singers, receptionists, medical personnel, politicians, clergy and restaurant workers) rely on their voices in their jobs.
 But few people really know how to take care of this valuable asset.

 If you need additional evaluation and treatment for your voice, your medical provider may refer you to an otolaryngologist, a doctor whose specialty is ear, nose and throat care.

 An otolaryngologist will diagnose whether you are having problems involving:

 Voice problems are best managed by a team of professionals who know how the voice functions.
 These professionals may include otolaryngologists, speech-language pathologists, teachers of singing and psychologists.

 Vocal changes can be caused by misuse, stress, environmental irritants and medically related health problems.
 The most common problems include:

 Treatment goals may include, but are not limited to:

 Hoarseness is having difficulty producing sound when trying to speak, or a change in the pitch or quality of the voice.
 The voice may sound weak, very breathy, scratchy, or husky.